Skip to Main Content

 Vancouver Style Guidelines

 If writing for publication, be sure to check individual publishers’ guidelines on citation and questions of authorship.
-If writing in academic contexts, follow instructors’ or supervisors’ directions.
+When writing in academic contexts, follow the directions of your instructors or supervisors.

 In-Text Citation